 To apply, applicants must have:

 - Baccalaureate degree from an accredited college or university

 - College-level biology and calculus are required.
 These courses must be complete no later than December 18, 2017 for Fall 2018 consideration.
 Applications that do not meet the calculus and biology requirement will not be considered.
 Applicants are specifically asked in the application to identify where on their transcript we will find the pre-requisites met.
 Please see the FAQ section for more information on the calculus requirement.

 The application includes:

 - GRE scores taken within the last five years.
 Scores in the 60th percentile or higher are recommended.

 - Application + $75 application fee.

 - 3 letters of recommendation

 - Graduate faculty identification- on the application, students should identify at least two epidemiology graduate faculty members with whom they would like to work.
-Prospective students may view faculty who are available to mentor students in Fall 2017 by clicking here.
+Here is a list of faculty available to mentor students entering Fall 2017.